haristoyanov/decoupled-power/README.md

 #Testing Results

-Generally, the decoupled power supplpy can significantly reduce the noise in votalge
+Generally, the decoupled power supplpy can significantly reduce the noise in votalge.
+We did a lot of testing from different perspectives.

+Firstly, we tested power supply rejection ratio(PSRR)

 #Outlooks
+1. Protective Casing: increase durability and safety
+2. Adjustable output: different outputs for different situations